Reintegration timetable guidance

 - outcome and exit strategies.
 How will all parties know that this short term exceptional arrangement has been successful?

 - the named person responsible for the plan within the school

 - the consideration of safeguarding measures for the duration.
 The school must carry out a risk assessment (including CSE and CDE) before implementation, of the child spending more time out of the school and this should be recorded in the plan

 - consideration should be given in many cases to external behaviour support and/or targeted early help family support

 - consideration should be given to whether alternative provision should be considered to meet need.

 Send the Local Authority a copy of the hours agreed and the plan upon which it was agreed within 2 days to email@example.com

 The plan and the teaching hours must be signed by the parent and without parental agreement this strategy of a reduction in hours cannot be implemented

-Consider the need to carry out an Early Help Assessment (EHA) to establish if there are wider needs and support is required from external agencies.
-If support is required with Early Help Assessments/Team Around the Family and where Early Help Casework might be required please contact LCSS.
+Consider the need to carry out an Early Help Assessment (EHA) to establish if there are wider needs and support required from external agencies.
+If support is required with Early Help Assessment/Team Around the Family and where Early Help Casework might be required please contact LCSS.

 Where professionals note that any of the above has not taken place as laid out please inform the County Attendance Team.